huytq000605/GrindLC/Priority Queue/*Find the Kth Smallest Sum of a Matrix With Sorted Rows/question.md

 # 1439.
-Find the Kth Smallest Sum of a Matrix With Sorted Rows<br> Medium
+Find the Kth Smallest Sum of a Matrix With Sorted Rows<br> Hard

 You are given an m * n matrix, mat, and an integer k, which has its rows sorted in non-decreasing order.